 Why You Should Aerate Your Lawn

-You need to aerate your lawn if you find that grass roots don’t penetrate more than 1 or 2 inches.
+You need to aerate your lawn if you have shallow roots, i.e. your grass roots don’t penetrate more than 1 or 2 inches.
 When the soil is tough and compact, and the roots are small and under-nourished, the soil won’t allow water and nutrients to reach down far enough into the soil to promote root growth.

 To check for yourself, remove a square foot section, at least 6 inches deep, and inspect the roots to see how far down into the soil they extend.
 Allow for a seasonal effect, with cool-season roots not fully developed in late summer but normally at their greatest depth toward the end of spring.